capuccino26/MacroTrends-Scraping/README.md

 The script uses Firefox as the webdriver, you need to have geckodriver.exe in the path, its already included in the repository but you can download the lastest version from [GeckoDriver](https://github.com/mozilla/geckodriver/releases)

 ## How-to
-* User insert the tickers separated by comma when asked and leave the program running;
+* User insert the tickers separated by comma when asked and send;
 * The following messages will show accordingly:
   * SUCCESS: When the ticker was found in MacroTrends database and the data were successfully scraped.
   * EMPTY TICKER: When the ticker was found in MacroTrends database but there is no data available.